Beit Hanoun

-Beit Hanoun or Beit Hanun (بيت حانون) was a Palestinian city on the northeast edge of the Gaza Strip.
+Beit Hanoun or Beit Hanun (بيت حانون) is a destroyed and depopulated Palestinian city on the northeast edge of the Gaza Strip.
 According to the Palestinian Central Bureau of Statistics, the town had a population of 52,237 in 2017.
 As a result of the ongoing Gaza war, the area of Beit Hanoun has been militarily contested between the Hamas administration and Israel.
-Furthermore, the town has been entirely depopulated, and all of its structures destroyed.
 The remains of Beit Hanoun are located by the Nahal-Hanun stream, 6 km away from the Israeli city of Sderot.